Conveniently located to serve the areas of Miami and South Florida

 Candidates for Vaginoplasty

-Women and men in general good health looking to gain confidence and well-being in the vaginal region.
+Women in general good health looking to gain confidence and well-being in the vaginal region.
 It is especially recommended for women who have given vaginal birth and/or over the age 45 years.

 Types of Vaginal Surgeries

 Vaginoplasty is a reconstructive surgery that tightens and reshapes the vaginal cavity usually from the opening (introits) to the cervix.
 This is done by using patient-derived tissue (autologous tissue) to create regions of the vulvovaginal complex.
 The direct benefit is a vagina restored to normal pre-pregnancy size and firmness.
 Patients also enjoy better sexual enhancement as the result of becoming “re-virginized.”
 This is the result of tighter vaginal muscles causing increased friction during intercourse in a 98% success rate.
 In the remaining 2% of patients, minor modifications can be made to obtain improved results.

 - 2 Candidates for Vaginoplasty

 - 4 Sex Reassignment Surgery (male to female)